dulaj93/LAV_calculator/README.md

 # LAV_calculator
-This is a calculator that generates a standard length, area, and volume relative to the inputs.
+This is a calculator that generates standard length, area, and volume relative to the inputs.
 It can also be used as a unit converter.

 How to install